 Dyspraxia is a learning difficulty that affects an individual’s ability to plan and coordinate movement.
 Approximately 6% of the population has dyspraxia.
-Read on to understand why someone might seek a diagnosis and the process they would have to go through.
+This article is here to help you understand why someone might want to get a dyspraxia diagnosis and the process they would have to go through.

 Why might someone want a dyspraxia diagnosis?